windforever/noodle/soup/m_weibo_requests.md

 Response:

 Same as the retweets response.
-Differnce is in data, where values are comments.
+Difference is in data, where values are comments.
 Comment structure is an array:

  - 0: user id
  - 1: user name
- - 2: a list of uris refering to status images, e.g., 微博达人
+ - 2: a list of uris referring to status images, e.g., 微博达人
  - 3: user avatar
  - 4: comment content
  - 5: publish time - format(mm月dd日 HH:MM)